DataFire/Integrations/integrations/generated/haloapi_stats/README.md

 #### Input
 * input `object`
   * players **required** `string`: A comma-separated list of Gamertags.
 Up to 32 Gamertags may be specified.
   * seasonId `string`: When specified, this indicates the Season to request the Arena Playlist Stats for.
 If this is not specified, the default is the current Season.
 Seasons are available via the Metadata API.
+Social (Unranked) Arena Playlist Stats can be retrieved by specifying "NonSeasonal".

 #### Output
 *Output schema unknown*

-### 58acdf28e2f7f70db4854b3d
+### h5.servicerecords.campaign.get
 <p>Retrieves Service Records for the Campaign Game Mode for one or more players.
 A Service Record contains a player's lifetime statistics in the Game Mode.</p>
 <br />
 <h4>Changelog</h4>